How to calculate churn rate - A better formula

-Now, let’s imagine you have the same subscriber behavior in August.
-You start the month with 10,100 subscribers from the end of July, 500 consumers churn, but you earn 600 new customers.
+Now, let’s imagine they have the same subscriber behavior in August.
+They start the month with 10,100 subscribers, 500 consumers churn, and 600 customers join.

-Hooray, our churn went down!
-August must have been a great month.
-In reality, churn would slightly increase because the company grew, and new subscribers tend to churn at a higher rate.
+It seems like churn went down!
+But in reality, churn would slightly increase because the company grew, and new subscribers tend to churn at a higher rate.

 Knowing how your business compares to others in your segment is an invaluable tool for gauging the health of your business.
 Additionally, by understanding the factors that contribute to subscriber churn, you can formulate effective strategies to defeat it.